get married in Denmark as a foreigner in 5 steps

 from someone who’s seen it all

-Let me start with this: getting married in Denmark isn’t just doable — it’s surprisingly simple.
+Let me start with this: getting married in Denmark is doable and it’s also surprisingly simple.
 That is, once you know the path.

-Denmark offers a smooth ride that many couples prefer, rather than swimming in papers back home.
+Denmark offers a smooth process that many couples prefer, rather than swimming in papers back home.

-I’ve worked with countless couples from all walks of life — EU citizens, non-EU nationals, expats, even folks with complicated histories like divorce decrees or death certificates to submit.
-The stories change, but the common thread?
-Denmark works.
+I’ve worked with countless couples from all types of situations - EU citizens, non-EU nationals, expats, people with complicated stories like illegal marriages where they’re from, or divorce decrees and death certificates to submit.
+The stories change, but the common thread is that Denmark works.
 Especially if you're feeling stuck somewhere else.

 Let’s see it step-by-step so you don’t get lost.